Looking for car amplifiers?Start shopping

 Click on a letter below to jump to that section of the glossary.

-The unit of measure for current or electrical "flow" through a circuit.
+The unit of measure for current or electrical "flow" through a circuit — the amount of electrical charge passing per second.
 It is commonly abbreviated as "amp" and should not be confused with the word "amplifier," which is also commonly abbreviated as "amp."

 American Wire Gauge (AWG) is the standard for measuring the diameter of electrical wires and cables.
 The smaller the AWG number, the larger the wire.
 Because of their high current demands, car amplifiers need large power wires to get enough energy from the battery to operate correctly.
 The more wattage an amplifier has, the larger the wires that power it need to be.
 8-gauge and 4-gauge wires are commonly used sizes for powering car amplifiers.